scottgal/mostlylucidweb/Mostlylucid/Markdown/backgroundtranslationspt1.md

 ## Introduction
 So for a while now I've used EasyNMT to translate my `.md` files into different languages [here](/blog/autotranslatingmarkdownfiles).
 I've wanted to 'surface' this so you can all have a play with it too.

+See the second part of this series [here](/blog/backgroundtranslationspt2).

 The eagle eyed amongst you will have noticed that I've added a little drop down to the markdown editor.

 ![Dropdown](translatedropdown.png)